sjtu-rr-homework/Cloud_native_first_attempt/README.md

 There is no denying that we are a little bit familiar with Eureka and native Docker with spring boot.<br>

-However, we'd like to try kong and kubeless a little bit just for the best practice.<br>
+However, we'd like to try kong and kubeless or kubernetes a little bit just for the best practice.<br>

 Coming soon......<br>